About This Application

 “Respect the Polygon” is a phrase popularized by legendary Alabama television meteorologist James Spann.
 It is meant to remind his audience that forecasters at the National Weather Service are experts in their field, and if a given location is inside one of these storm-based warning polygons, there is a very good reason for it.
 Anyone inside the warning polygon should take action to protect themselves, their loved ones, and their property from natural hazards.
 This app is my effort to help people quickly determine whether they should take these actions.

-This App is Open Source
+This App is Free Software

-The wx4.me and map.wx4.me web applications are open source and licensed under the GNU Affero General Public License 3.0.
 You are welcome to fork the Git repositories linked below for these applications and open pull requests to contribute improvements.
-These web applications are hosted on the Azure Static Web App service, so all operations must be client-side.
+These web applications use static files, so all operations must be client-side.

 About the Developer